 Last but not least, don’t ask how long the transformation will last.
 It will be permanent as transformation is a journey and SAFe or any other framework is just enabler on your transformational path.

-Scrum Master and Agile Coach with over 7 years of experience.
+Agile Coach in Deloitte with over 10 years of hands-on Scrum Master and RTE experience.
 Started as C# programmer and later Dev-Ops.
 Now specializing in working with distributed, smaller, Scrum teams, and larger, scaled, SAFe setups.
 Involved in multiple agile transformation programmes, including one of the biggest in Europe – Nordea’s Core Banking Platform.
 Passionate about drones, archery and diving.